ReyahSolutions/reyah-api-sdk/README.md

 ```

 ## Docs
-The documentation is generated with esdoc.
+The documentation is generated with Typedoc.

 ```bash
 npm i --only=dev